 Also went above and beyond- great sense of humour, bought extra snacks that were vegetarian, made sure I was eating enough, encouraged me up Angliru, overall really positive person, took great photos and really well organized.
 K Hall Classic Cols of the Picos

-Well what can I say, fautless.
+Well, what can I say, faultless?
 It’s clear James still has a huge passion for cycling and his business.
-As a busines owner myself it was great to see James take a back seat and let Alan and David get on with it, proper leadership.
+As a business owner myself, it was great to see James take a back seat and let Alan and David get on with it, proper leadership.
 It’s good to see that growth in the business has not diluted the core spirit of a tour with Marmot.
 M Gorshkov Classic Cols of Catalonia

 Invoicing & Finance

 Says yes to everything, then works out how on earth to manage it!